5axes/CustomSupportCylinder/README.md

 # Custom Supports Plugin for Cura

 Cura plugin which enables you to add custom cylindrical and cubic supports.
-It was originaly based on the Support Eraser plugin code of Ultimaker B.V. but instead of creating a cube **"anti_overhang_mesh"**, this plugin offer you the possibility to define a custom sized **"support_mesh"**
+It was originaly based on the Support Eraser plugin code of Ultimaker B.V. but instead of creating a cube **"anti_overhang_mesh"**, this plugin offer you the possibility to define a custom sized **"support_mesh"** element.

 Source code on Github : [https://github.com/5axes/Cura/tree/master/plugins/SupportEraser](https://github.com/5axes/Cura/tree/master/plugins/SupportEraser)